nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - The default date of the added income will be the date in which the income is added.
 - Each income entry can only have a maximum value of 1000000000.
-- The sum of all your entries cannot be more than 100000000000.
+- The sum of all your income entries cannot be more than 100000000000.

 Examples: